 The above is an excerpt from our new book, Edible Architecture.
 You can see a full preview of the book by clicking below:

 You can order a pdf of the book for $14.95 by clicking on the payment button below.

-Every year to celebrate the holiday season and the coming New Year, thousands of pounds of flour, sugar, ginger, and candies are used to create magical houses, palaces, fairy tales, fantasy villages, and futuristic structures — all edible and temptingly aromatic.
+Every year thousands of pounds of flour, sugar, ginger, and candies are used to create magical houses, palaces, fairy tales, fantasy villages, and futuristic structures — all edible and temptingly aromatic.